qemu/qemu/docs/devel/migration.rst

 4 - qemu-5.1 -M pc-5.2  -> migrates to -> qemu-5.1 -M pc-5.2

-  This combination is not possible as the qemu-5.1 doen't understand pc-5.2 machine type.
+  This combination is not possible as the qemu-5.1 doesn't understand pc-5.2 machine type.
 So nothing to worry here.

 Now it comes the interesting ones, when both QEMU processes are